bsinghs/BIA660-A2-extracting-information-from-a-page/README.md

 # BIA660-A2-extracting-information-from-a-page

+### Below steps are added as comments in the main script called tld.py
+### The script creates tlds.xlsx excel sheet when executed

-Extracting information from a page
+## Extracting information from a page

 All of the top-level domains have been conveniently compiled into a list on Wikipedia: https://en.m.wikipedia.org/wiki/List_of_Internet_top-level_domainsLinks to an external site.